YehyaMn/API-Google-Cloud-BKUP/README.md

 -----------------------------------------------
 **6. Check the google drive**
-The file should be zipped and uploaded to google drive.
+The file should be zipped and uploaded to google drive as below:

-Please contact me for any questions or troubleshooting steps, if you encountered any problems.
 ![Capture google Cloud 3](https://github.com/user-attachments/assets/95b75235-6079-42a2-9a05-9b63538afc42)

+Please contact [me](Yehyamnaimneh@gmail.com) for any questions or troubleshooting steps, if you encountered any problems.